 Aspirin: I can’t say where or how I discovered this, but aspirin’s anti-inflammatory properties make it indispensable for blemishes.
 You’ll need aspirin sachets for this, not dispersible tablets.

-Particularly useful for deep-rooted spots (the ones you surely get before any kind of social event), daub water onto the spot, then with a wet cotton bud apply aspirin to the area until you cover it with a paste.
+Particularly useful for deep-rooted spots (the ones you surely get before any kind of social event)!
+Daub water onto the spot, then with a wet cotton bud apply aspirin to the area until you cover it with the paste.

 Leave on for around 5 minutes, or until the aspirin has hardened.
 Gently remove with a damp cotton pad or water.
 It should be noticeably less sore and red.
-Paired with the DNT mantra (DO-NOT-TOUCH) — which I don’t always abide by but hell, it works — the pests will be gone in half the time.
+Paired with the DNT mantra (DO-NOT-TOUCH) — which I don’t always abide by but it really does work — the pests will be gone in half the time.

-: An obvious one but coconut oil is a bonafide miracle worker.
-Use as a moisturiser (all over body, and lightly on dry faces too), as aftersun, a hair treatment — once a week overight will suffice — and make-up remover.
+Coconut oil: An obvious one but coconut oil is a bonafide miracle worker.
+Use as a moisturiser (all over body, and lightly on dry faces too), as aftersun, a hair treatment — once a week overnight will suffice — and waterproof eye-makeup remover, but use sparingly.
 The ultimate multi-tasker.

 Bicarbonate of soda: So while this is associated to more alleviate gassier problems, bicarbonate is a pretty decent stain remover.
 I keep a shot glass of it in the bathroom and add some to my toothpaste for whiter teeth.
 Works better than any amount of Hollywood Pearl Drops.

-: Forget lips, this works just as well to hydrate eyebrows overnight, prepping eyelashes for clump-free mascara application, and adding a little shine to eye-lids for seemingly brighter peepers.
-A magic trick of the light…
+Vaseline: Forget lips, Vaseline also hydrates eyebrows, preps eyelashes for clump-free mascara application, and adds a little shine to eye-lids for seemingly brighter peepers.
+A magical trick of the light…

-Olive oil & Demerara sugar: Combine one teaspoon of oil to two of sugar for a lip-buffing sugar scrub.
-I use Demerara as it’s coarser and gives a better exfoliation.
+Olive oil & Demerara sugar: Love Fresh’s Sugar Lip Scrub?
+Yes, me too, but the price tag isn’t as sweet as the product.
+Make your own for a lot less by combining one teaspoon of oil to two of sugar for a home-made lip-buffing sugar scrub.
+I use Demerara as it’s coarser and gives a deeper exfoliation.
 Of course, this can be used as the basic ingredients for an all-purpose scrub too.
-Mix and match avocado, oatmeal flakes, sea salt, peppermint oil, and swap olive oil for Macadamia if it’s for your face.
+Mix and match with avocado, oatmeal flakes, sea salt, or peppermint oil.
+Swap olive oil for macadamia if it’s for your face.